 - Start thinking about where you’d like to put your rain garden.
 It can be at your home, place of business, or a willing friend’s yard.
-Or you choose to adopt an existing rain garden; check out page 10 of the coursepack and talk to Jamie and Anna for ideas.
+Or you choose to design and plant a rain garden with a group (see Jamie for details).

 - Take photos of the area